GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 This all benefited the safe-haven dollar, which shot to a fresh two-decade peak at 109.48 =USD against a basket of major currencies.

-"Energy security fears will remain front and centre this week as Gazprom will shut its mainline pipeline to deliver gas to Western Europe for three days from 31 August to 2 September," said Joseph Capurso, head of international economics at CBA, referring to supplies from Russian gas giant Gazprom.
+European gas prices dropped on Monday, but those fears saw natural gas futures in Europe surge 38% last week, adding further fuel to the inflation bonfire.
+NG/EU

-"There are fears gas supply may not be turned back on following the shutdown."
+Focus this week is on a three-day halt to Russian natural gas supplies through its main pipeline to Europe starting on Wednesday.

-Those fears saw natural gas futures in Europe surge 38% last week, adding further fuel to the inflation bonfire.
+"I struggle to understand the sense of sharp (ECB) interest rate hikes.
+The big problem is energy supply, and right now it doesn't look we can get out any time soon," said Carlo Franchini, head of institutional clients at Banca Ifigest in Milan.

 Global FX performancehttp://tmsnrt.rs/2egbfVh